Azure-Samples/app-service-aspire-eshop-agents/README.md

 **Set Required Environment Variables:**

 The script requires several environment variables.
-You can get these values from your Azure deployments:
+You can get these values from your Azure deployments.
+Pay attention to the shell you're using as that will determine how you set environment variables.
+For example, the following is for bash.
+You may need to remove the `'` characters around the values if you're on Windows or are using PowerShell or Command Prompt.
+If "export" isn't supported in your shell, use the appropriate command, such as "set", to set environment variables.

 ```bash
 # Ensure you're logged into Azure CLI